JLokerson/F25-Team01/server/README.md

 - UserID: ID of the User account to have it's activity status toggled on/off.
 - Updates the entry for the row matching the provided UserID in the User table, setting the ActiveAccount field to NOT ActiveAccount.

+## PointsUpdate
+- DriverID: ID of the driver to update points for, PointChangeAmount: Amount to increase points by, SponsorID sponsor to change driver's points for, SponsorID: ID of the sponsor for the mapping (in case user has multiple sponsors)
+- Updates Point value for the mapping of DriverID, SponsorID is changed by PointChangeAmount.
+The change is logged in the POINTCHANGELOG table.

+## BulkPointsUpdate
+- InputSponsorID: A sponsor for whom to update all drivers' point balances, PointChangeAmount: The amount to change each driver's points by.
+- Updates point values for all DriverID, SponsorID mappings with a SponsorID of InputSponsorID.
+All changes are entered as a separate entry into the POINTCHANGELOG table.